Cellulose: Regenerated cellulose

 Cellulose is soluble in several kinds of media, several of which are the basis of commercial technologies.
 These dissolution processes are reversible and are used in the production of regenerated celluloses (such as viscose and cellophane) from dissolving pulp.

 The most important solubilizing agent is carbon disulfide in the presence of alkali.
 Other agents include Schweizer's reagent, N-methylmorpholine N-oxide, and lithium chloride in dimethylacetamide.
 In general, these agents modify the cellulose, rendering it soluble.
 The agents are then removed concomitant with the formation of fibers.
 Cellulose is also soluble in many kinds of ionic liquids.

 The history of regenerated cellulose is often cited as beginning with George Audemars, who first manufactured regenerated nitrocellulose fibers in 1855.
 Although these fibers were soft and strong -resembling silk- they had the drawback of being highly flammable.
 Hilaire de Chardonnet perfected production of nitrocellulose fibers, but manufacturing of these fibers by his process was relatively uneconomical.
 In 1890, L.H.
 Despeissis invented the cuprammonium process – which uses a cuprammonium solution to solubilize cellulose – a method still used today for production of artificial silk.
 In 1891, it was discovered that treatment of cellulose with alkali and carbon disulfide generated a soluble cellulose derivative known as viscose.
 This process, patented by the founders of the Viscose Development Company, is the most widely used method for manufacturing regenerated cellulose products.
 Courtaulds purchased the patents for this process in 1904, leading to significant growth of viscose fiber production.
 By 1931, expiration of patents for the viscose process led to its adoption worldwide.
 Global production of regenerated cellulose fiber peaked in 1973 at 3,856,000 tons.

 Regenerated cellulose can be used to manufacture a wide variety of products.
 While the first application of regenerated cellulose was as a clothing textile, this class of materials is also used in the production of disposable medical devices as well as fabrication of artificial membranes.

 Cellulose esters and ethers

-The hydroxyl groups (−OH) of cellulose can be partially or fully reacted with various reagents to afford derivatives with useful properties like mainly cellulose esters and cellulose ethers (−OR).
+The hydroxyl groups (\sOH) of cellulose can be partially or fully reacted with various reagents to afford derivatives with useful properties like mainly cellulose esters and cellulose ethers (\sOR).
 In principle, although not always in current industrial practice, cellulosic polymers are renewable resources.